Top tips for slashing your internet and line rental bills

 If your provider puts prices up, it must give you at least one month's notice in writing and, if you're able to escape your contract without paying a fee, give you one month from when you received notice to do so - though do note if the price hike was baked in to the contract (most providers now do this), you won't be able to leave penalty-free.

 If you haven't reached the end of your contract yet, unfortunately it's unlikely you'll be able to negotiate a lower price or leave your deal as you're committed until your minimum term's up (unless your provider increases prices – see our mid-contract price hikes info).

-There's no harm in giving it a try earlier, but if you struggle, note in your diary when you'll be nearing the end of your contract – while providers now have to warn you when you're out of contract it's still a good idea to do this so you know when it's coming up.
-Call back then (notice periods are often 14 or 31 days, so to avoid it rolling on any longer than necessary, don't wait until the final day).
+There's no harm in giving it a try earlier, but if you struggle, make a note of when you'll be near the end of your contract – while providers now have to warn you when you're out of contract it's still good to do this so you know when it's coming up.
+Call back then – notice periods are often 14 or 31 days, so to avoid your deal rolling on don't wait until the final day.